idia640/course-materials/github-basics.md

 If you feel ambitious, here are some other things you can try:

 5. Start an issue or comment on an issue.
+6. Check out GitHub's videos on YouTube.
-6. Try using an external tool such as [GitHub Desktop](https://desktop.github.com) or [GitBox](http://www.gitboxapp.com) to clone repositories to your computer.
+7. If you want to store your content on your own computer, try using an external tool such as [GitHub Desktop](https://desktop.github.com) or [GitBox](http://www.gitboxapp.com) to clone your repository.
-7. Try using GitHub's [Atom](https://atom.io) editor to write markdown.
+8. Try using GitHub's [Atom](https://atom.io) editor to write markdown.
+(I really like it!)
-8. More advanced: What is a pull request?
+9. More advanced: What is a pull request?
 How is this useful?
 Can you figure out how to do one?
 If so, please share with the class.